blaze/odo/docs/source/datashape.rst

     ...
     Zelda,100.25

-When ``into`` loads this file into a new container (DataFrame, new SQL Table, etc.) it needs to know the datatypes of the source so that it can create a matching target.
+When ``odo`` loads this file into a new container (DataFrame, new SQL Table, etc.) it needs to know the datatypes of the source so that it can create a matching target.
 If the CSV file is large then it looks only at the first few hundred lines and guesses a datatype from that.
 In this case it might incorrectly guess that the balance column is of integer type because it doesn't see a decimal value until very late in the file with the line ``Zelda,100.25``.
-This will cause ``into`` to create a target with the wrong datatypes which will foul up the transfer.
+This will cause ``odo`` to create a target with the wrong datatypes which will foul up the transfer.

 Into will err unless we provide an explicit datatype.
 So we had this